Eternity-Myth/Database-CourseHomework/Assignment for SQL 1/README.md

 Rating ( rID, mID, stars, ratingDate )
 English: The reviewer rID gave the movie mID a number of stars rating (1-5) on a certain ratingDate.

-(Notes: Some query answers are not unique)
+(Notes: Some query SQL are not unique)

 ### Q1
 #### Find the titles of all movies directed by Steven Spielberg.